 At Sitar, we typically serve only DC residents, however, this school year we will be offering a limited number of spaces to Non-DC residents for online programming.
 Tuition is on a sliding scale based on household income.

 In-person appointments via Zoom are required to register for classes this school year.
-Appointments for the Fall will be held from September 8th– September 25th.
+Appointments for the Winter will be held from December 1st– December 16th.

 Writing students at Sitar Arts Center explore their creative gifts and develop them on paper.
 Through classes like Poetry and Playwriting, many students delve into experiences from their own lives, while others create stories from what lies within their imaginations.